rust-cli/book/src/in-depth/config-files.md

 There are multiple solutions to this, some being more low-level than others.

-The crate easiest to use is `confy`.
+The easiest crate to use for this is `confy`.
 It asks you for the name of your application and requires you to specify the config layout via a `struct` (that is `Serialize`, `Deserialize`)